 One more worthy addition is the Google BigQuery, an enterprise data warehouse that will help businesses gain insights from their data in real-time.
 In the past, only GA360 customers had access to the raw data.
 With Google Analytics 4, you’ll be able to access this powerful tool without paying extra fees.

-Make the switch to Google Analytics 4 today
+Embrace the Changes of Google Analytics 4 Now

 Moving to GA4 may seem intimidating.
 But two things to keep in mind: it’s worth it, and you’ll have to do it anyway.
 So there’s no point in waiting.
 Sooner or later GA3 will be phased out — and your existing data won’t be migrated to GA4.
 There's also upcoming removal of all cookies from Google Chrome.